 In conclusion, the findings of our analysis suggest that apalutamide and enzalutamide provide gains in life years and QALYs at higher costs compared to continued ADT over a lifetime horizon.
 Based on the current data and model assumptions, the incremental cost-effectiveness of these antiandrogen therapies versus continued ADT is expected to fall within commonly cited thresholds of \$50,000 to \$150,000 per QALY gained.
+Longer term data on duration of treatment and overall survival should clarify the true cost-effectiveness of these therapies.

-5. Potential Other Benefits and Contextual Considerations
+5. Potential Other Benefits and ContextualConsiderations